siavashtab/readSMPS-CPP/README.md

 There are implementations for reading SMPS files which are either written in other programming languages (C or Julia) or do not provide a suitable data structures for L-shaped based algorithms (based on CPLEX solver).
-Moreover, it would be crucial to facilitate the problem that can handle sampling techniques for stochastic programming which can be done in this code.
+Moreover, it would be crucial to facilitate the problem to handle sampling techniques for stochastic programming which can be done in this code.

--  this package store the problem information in CPLEX Concert Technology format
+-  this package stores the problem information in CPLEX Concert Technology format
 -  the distribution of random variables are discrete (even if it is not discrete it can be turned to a discrete distribution)
 -  randomness is on the right handside of the recourse problem
--  COR file contains the mean value problem which its optimal value yields a lower bound
+-  COR file contains the mean value problem whose optimal value yields a lower bound

 ------------------